helium/HIP/0019-third-party-manufacturers.md

 ## Customer Refunds

 All manufacturers must offer an avenue of a refund in the orginal currency paid (excluding crypto) up until the item has been shipped to customer.
-This encompasses the traditonal creditcard or paypal options for customers.
+This encompasses the traditional creditcard or paypal options for customers.
 Wire Transfers for B2B may remain as-is per the sellers policies.

 ## How To Apply